How to Submit Claims

 - Under a Self and Family (402) enrollment, the deductible is $600 for in-network providers (including Guam) and providers outside the U.S., and $800 for out-of-network providers (including Guam).

-You can update your address in the AFSPA Member Portal.
+You can update your address in the Member Portal.
 Login, or register if you are a first-time user.
-Go to Member Profile, and select the “click to update” button.
-Then enter the desired information, and click save.
+Go to Member Profile and select the “click to update” button.
+Then enter the desired information and click save.

-If you would like to see a second provider of your choosing while serving overseas, the consultation and any tests or services they require will be covered in the same way as any overseas provider.
-See Overseas in All About FSBP.
+If you would like to see a second provider of your choice while serving overseas, the consultation and any medically necessary tests or services will be covered in the same way as any overseas provider.
+See Overseas.

 FSBP provides access to Aetna’s Aexcel specialists network.
 Aexcel is a designation for doctors and doctor groups in 12 medical specialty areas: